 Oftentimes, scrolling through Netflix or Hulu to find something to watch can be a drag.
 There are so many options, but many of the TV shows and movies look the same, feature the same types of people, and the same types of bodies.
-But it’s 2019—fat-girl pop star/rapper Lizzo’s “Truth Hurts” is at the top of the charts, late-night TV hosts are calling out other hosts for fat shaming, and the fat-positive movement is in full swing.
+But it’s a new world—fat-girl pop star/rapper Lizzo’s music is at the top of the charts, late-night TV hosts are calling out other hosts for fat shaming, and the fat-positive movement is in full swing.
 It shouldn’t be too hard to find plus-size actresses on TV and in movies, right?

 We’ve made a lot of progress, but straight-size characters remain the most common.
 Still, if you’re looking to see a body like yours represented on the big or little screen, we know where to look.
 We’ve put together a list of 13 streamable shows and movies where plus-size actresses grace our screens.
 So, put on your comfy pants and grab the remote—it’s time to start streaming.